lesommer/lesommer.github.io/publications.md

  1. Lguensat R. et al. Deep Learning for the filtering of wave motions from sparse observations of sea surface height.
 In preparation for the *Journal of Advances in Modeling Earth Systems*.

 ## Submitted papers and papers in revision
+ 1. Fablet R., B. Chapron, **J. Le Sommer** and F. Sevellec.
+Inversion of sea surface currents from satellite-derived SST-SSH synergies with 4DVarNets.
+Submitted to the *Journal of Advances in Modeling Earth Systems*.
  1. Uchida T. et al. Cautionary tales from the mesoscale eddy diffusivity tensor.
 Submitted to *Ocean Modelling*.
  1. Ajayi A., **J. Le Sommer**, et al. On the modulation of kinetic energy transfers by internal gravity waves.
 Submitted to  *Geophysical Research Letters*, under revision, preprint on Eartharxiv doi:[10.31223/X5204J](https://doi.org/10.31223/X5204J).